Posted February 01, 2016

 Pyrite is a disulphide of iron, and the metallic crystal grows in cubes, nodules, masses of tiny crystals, and can even be found as flat discs.
 It has been used in the jewellery industry for thousands of years, specimens have been found in ancient civilizations of the Greeks, Romans and the Incas.

-Claudia mixes tiny faceted coated pyrite beads with a single pearl in our Lucia designs, which both complement and contrast with each other beautifully and they are the main feature of our Encanto earrings.
+Claudia mixes tiny faceted coated pyrite beads with a single pearl in our Lucia designs, which both complement and contrast with each other beautifully.

 We recommend that your pearls and beads should be re-strung every 12 months to avoid accidental breakage from wear and tear.